-Tall Ship Biscay Regatta 2018
+Three Festivals Tall Ship Regatta 2018

 Race 1.
 Liverpool - Dublin.
-27th may - 3rd June 2018.
+27th May - 3rd June 2018.

-Tall Ship Races 2018
+The Tall Ship Races 2018

 Race 1.
 Sunderland - Esbjerg.
 13th July - 20th July 2018.
-From £630pp

-- Cruise in company.
+Race 2.
 Esbjerg - Stavanger.
-30th July - 28th July 2018.
-From £720pp
+20th July - 28th July 2018.

-- Race 2.
+Race 3.
 Stavanger - Harlingen.
 28th July - 5th August 2018.
-From £720pp

 During this final four day voyage, you'll put your new found sailing skills to the test, while racing toward the finish port of Harlingen and the glory of the final Prize-Giving ceremony.
 Get ready for a spectacular celebration like no other - the atmosphere in the final port of the Tall Ships Races 2018 will be electrifying blockbuster welcome in this Dutch seaport.